teuben/teunix/docs/astronomy-on-ubuntu.md

 also be very useful.
 Here are a few example commands:

-      dpkg -S file                 which package owns that file dpkg -L package              list what files the package gives dpkg --list                  list all packages you have apt-get -f install           post-install if errors occur apt autoremove               cleanup old stuff not needed anymore
+      dpkg --list                  list all packages you have dpkg -S file                 which package owns that file dpkg -L package              list what files the package gives apt-get -f install           post-install if errors occur apt autoremove               cleanup old stuff not needed anymore apt autoclean

 And here is how to create a list of all possible packages (there are over 60,000) and installed packages.
 Useful if you like commands like **grep** to search for things: